 - Maybe you're still involved with the pretenders to the Lord's throne.
 Maybe it's superstition.
 Maybe dabbling in the occult, or paganisms old or new.
 Or you still 'play' with an ouija board or tarot cards, or pay attention to horoscopes and palm readers.
 You may think of it merely as a way to spit in the face of unjust religious authorities, or maybe as just a fun little game and nothing more.
 All reasons are bad reasons.
 Even a little of this does a lot of damage to your relationship with the real Lord.
 You're cheating on God; you're being a disloyal lover.

 - Perhaps you recently compromised with the world around you in a way that compromises your relations with God at its very root.
-For example, the Christians among the executives of Enron or Bear Stearns, whose dealings smack of the idol Mammon (Wealth).
+For example, the Christians among the executives of Enron or Bear Stearns, whose dealings smack of the idol Mammon (Wealth), or maybe you're swooning over the realm of politics.
 Which god do you follow?

 Or, it may be something about yourself and your frame of mind.

-- Maybe you're focusing on prayer, but God's calling you to spend less time praying so you can spend it doing something else that God wants you to do.
+- Maybe you're busy praying, but God's calling you to spend less time praying so you can spend it doing something else that God wants you to do.